abergs/ideasofanders/_posts/2014-06-05-Introduction-To-Orleans.md

 > A Grain is somewhat like a cache with behaviour, which is *always available* as if it would be in memory and you do not have to worry about concurrency

-It looks liks it's just calling some funciton on some class that is already instantiated in managed memory with data &mdash; but in fact it's running code on another machine in a cluster which handles it's own state and concurrency.
+It looks liks it's just calling some function on some class that is already instantiated in managed memory with data &mdash; but in fact it's running code on another machine in a cluster which handles it's own state and concurrency.

 So Why Orleans?
 Because if you are not a well faired distributed system expert, building a *distributed*, *scaleable* or *concurrent* system is quite hard.
 And it is *very* hard when you combine all three words at the same time.